chophilip21/chophilip21.github.io/_posts/networking_part1/2023-04-01-network_part1.md

 <figcaption>OSI model has seven layers. </figcaption>
 </figure>

-And the first layer in the OSI model is the `Application Layer,` which is the end-user layer that most of the people interact with, such as browser programs running in the user's host (desktop, laptop, tablet, phone), streaming contents from Netflix servers.
+The first layer of the OSI model is the `Application Layer,` which is the end-user layer that most of the people interact with, such as browser programs running in the user's host (desktop, laptop, tablet, phone), streaming contents from Netflix servers.
 When you are writing applications in languages like C, Java and Python, you just need to consider how applications talk to the network, and you never really have to consider how it would communicate within routers and other lower layers down the line.
 So naturally, whether than considering the entire 7 layers of the OSI model, application developers can solely focus on the `application architecture`.

 ## 1.1 - Client-server architecture <a name="client_server"></a>